VernL/p-vernon-portfolio/src/pages/travel-shelf.md

 link: "https://www.fabricateinc.com/barcodes"
 ---

 In fall 2017, I joined the [LAB12](https://www.pitonneux.org/lab12/) self directed learning program.
-The program's main focus was to join a team and build a project.
-Along with a tone of programming experience, I learned and applied agile development workflows and used github to effectively collaborate with my team.
-LAB12 was a tone of fun and I highly recommend it to anyone looking to level up their coding skills.
-Just be prepared to put in a tone to get your team across the finish line.
+The program's main focus was to collaborate with a team and build a project.
+Along with a ton of programming experience, I learned agile development workflows and how to use github effectively.
+LAB12 was a lot of fun and I highly recommend it to anyone looking to level up their coding skills.
+Just be prepared to put in long hours to get your team across the finish line.

 ![](https://s3.ca-central-1.amazonaws.com/vernon-portfolio/20180203214520580.png)

 [The Travel Shelf](www.thetravelshelf.com) was born out of the LAB12 program.
 It's an open source project aiming to promote independent bookstores around the world.
-I worked on every aspect of the project including coding for the frontend and backend, working on the design, creating user stories and managing the team.
+I worked on every aspect of the project including coding for the frontend and backend, creating user stories and managing the team.
 We created a single page application written in JavaScript using React with Redux on the frontend and a Node/Express backend.
 An overview of the project is shown in the diagram below.

 ![](https://s3.ca-central-1.amazonaws.com/vernon-portfolio/20180203132819961.png)